The Burroughs Adding Machine Company

 In the trailer for the film The Greatest Showman you can see a scene in which Hugh Jackman is playing P.T.
 Barnum before he was famous.
 He is in a large office sitting behind a desk, and working on a class 1 Burroughs adding machine.
 The office has about 30 desks, half of which have a Burroughs machine, all without printing mechanisms.
 This is highly anachronistic since the scene is supposedly set in the early 1830s, seventy years before these machines were used in such quantity.

 The Burroughs listing adding machines had easily outcompeted Felt & Tarrant's Comptograph, but Felt & Tarrant was too large a company to take over due to the success of the Comptometer.
 In 1911 Burroughs decided to go head to head with them by releasing their own non-listing key-driven calculator that was very similar to the Comptometer.
 The Burroughs Calculator was called the Class 5 series of machines.
+For more information, see the section below about the evolution of the Burroughs Calculator.

 In 1912 Burroughs advertised that they had 86 different models, with 492 combinations.
 This shows that they were masters at customising their machines to the exact special applications that their customers needed.